Students

 • Law and Science in Criminal Justice

-• Internship in a forensic science laboratory with a written report.
+• Satisfactory completion of an internship in a forensic science laboratory and written report

 • Advanced Excel with Visual Basic for Applications